S4ock/movie_recommender/README.md

 The recommendation system uses a dataset of movies from kaggle and their credits to suggest similar movies.
 The process involves data preprocessing, feature extraction, and computing similarity scores to generate recommendations.

+## Future improvements

+I will make a web interface where you can search films and their recommandations

 ## Dependencies

 Ensure you have the following Python packages installed: